Disaster relief and disaster preparedness

-If your local community organisation is not registered with GIVIT, encourage them to do so quickly, so that support made possible by the our partnership with GIVIT can flow through to people in your community, in their time of need.
+Check if your local community organisation is registered with GIVIT.
+If not encourage them to see if they are eligible, so that support made possible by our partnership with GIVIT can flow through to people in your community, in their time of need.
 Registration is free.
-Go to: www.givit.org.au/need-help.
+Go to: www.givit.org.au/sign-up

 Foundation for Rural and Regional Renewal

 Supporting communities to build resilience to future disaster is equally important.
 We partner with the Foundation for Rural Regional Renewal (FRRR) to support local communities in Queensland to prepare and plan their response to future disasters and put in place mitigations that will reduce the impact if disaster strikes.

 The Strengthening Rural Communities grants program is administered by FRRR for local community organisations in regional and remote communities across Queensland.
 Hand Heart Pocket has donated $112,500 towards this program.